The Leadership Styles of Every Myers-Briggs® Personality Type

 ENFJ – The Passionate Leader

 ENFJs are charismatic, understanding, and motivational leaders.
 They believe in encouraging their team, leading by example, and making the world a better place.
-They are organized and goal-oriented, always keeping a clear eye on the future and motivating their team to work together to get there.
-They are very disciplined and focused, but also deeply concerned about taking care of their team and understanding where everyone is coming from.
+As Judgers, they tend to have an organized, goal-oriented approach.
+But they’re also not dictators!
+They enjoy motivating their team to work together, collaborate, and get excited about their vision for the future.
+ENFJs tend to be highly disciplined and focused, taking time to tune in to their team and make sure everyone’s doing well emotionally in order to effectively meet their goals.
 They are not afraid to get in the trenches with their team and work hard alongside them to make plans succeed.
 They use their intuition and feeling to navigate social settings with ease, making them excellent diplomats.

 Possible Struggles: